 Are There Restrooms Along the Walkway?

-Yes, there are restroom facilities available along the walkway.
-You'll find clean, well-maintained restrooms at accessible car parks on Beach Road and Reotahi Road, ensuring convenience during your visit to the area.
+Yes, clean restroom facilities are available near the walkway.
+You’ll find them at car parks along Beach Road and Reotahi Road, ensuring convenience during your visit.

 Can I Bring a Picnic to Enjoy During the Walk?